texastribune/styleguides/newtribunestyle.md

 ##### H4

 H4 headers are set to a font-size of $font-s.
+They are by default $font-sansserif.

 # Content Elements